Shibboleth: Examples

-Bûter, brea, en griene tsiis; wa't dat net sizze kin, is gjin oprjochte Fries ('Butter, rye bread and green cheese, whoever cannot say that is not a genuine Frisian') was a phrase used by the Frisian Pier Gerlofs Donia during a Frisian rebellion (1515–1523).
-Ships whose crew could not pronounce this properly were usually plundered and soldiers who could not were beheaded by Donia.
+Bûter, brea, en griene tsiis; wa't dat net sizze kin, is gjin oprjochte Fries ("Butter, rye bread, and green cheese, whoever cannot say that is not a genuine Frisian") was a phrase used by the Frisian Pier Gerlofs Donia during the rebellion of Arumer Zwarte Hoop (1515–1523).
+Ships whose crews could not pronounce this properly were usually plundered, and soldiers who could not were beheaded by Donia.

-Newspaper advertisements in 18th-century America seeking absconding servants or apprentices frequently used the shibboleth method to identify them.
-Since most runaways were from the British Isles originally, they were identified by their distinctive regional accents, e.g. "speaks broad Yorkshire".
+Newspaper advertisements in the 18th-century United States seeking runaway servants or apprentices frequently used the shibboleth method to identify them.
+Since most runaways were from the British Isles originally, they were identified by their distinctive regional accents (e.g., "speaks broad Yorkshire)".
 Studying a large number of these advertisements, Allen Walker Read noticed an exception: runaways were never advertised as having London or eastern counties accents.
-From this he inferred that their speech did not differ from the bulk of the American population.
-"Thus in the colonial period American English had a consistency of its own, most closely approximating the type of the region around London".
+From this, he inferred that their speech did not differ from the bulk of the American population.
+Read concluded, "[T]hus in the colonial period American English had a consistency of its own, most closely approximating the type of the region around London."